-Although HOAs often seek help from the City to enforce their regulations, local municipalities do not enforce HOA rules, bylaws or deed restrictions, unless the infraction is one that violates City codes.
-The City will enforce all City codes, inside all communities over which it has jurisdiction.
+Local municipalities do not enforce HOA rules, bylaws or deed restrictions, unless the infraction is one that violates City codes.
+However, the City will enforce all City codes, inside all communities over which it has jurisdiction.

 City Policies for Citing & Resolving Violations (Cont'd)